jaqobb/dependency-injector/README.md

 If the repository is not provided, maven central repository will be used instead.

-Dependency-Injector also provides preset dependencies and repositories available in the Dependencies and Repositories class.
+Dependency Injector also provides preset dependencies and repositories available in the Dependencies and Repositories class.

 If you want me to add either a dependency or a repository, just contact me through my discord: jaqobb#6998, or through this project's issues section.